 WooCommerce Category SEO

 Category pages need a heading and description to rank for your primary keywords.
 Having just a list of products and images is not enough to tell search engines (and users) what the category is actually selling.
 Ensure all your product category descriptions are unique and target the relevant terms.

 Blog & FAQ Pages

 Create topical seasonal content that answers user intent.
 Let’s say you were selling football boots.
 Instead of a customer searching ‘football boots’ on Google, they are much more likely to search for ‘best football boots for 3G pitch’ or similar queries.
 Target these keywords on your blog content.

-Your WooCommerce site will benefit from buying guides, FAQ pages, promotional content, product reviews and comparisons content.
+Your WooCommerce site will benefit from buying guides, FAQ pages, promotional content, product reviews and comparison content.
 They not only benefit the customer by aiding them to make an informed purchase but also drive traffic to your site by targeting long-tail keywords or question-based ‘people also ask’ queries.
 You need to invest time in creating good content and regularly update it.

 WooCommerce SEO Tip: Consumers search for manufacturer part numbers when looking to purchase specific spares/parts.
 Including these manufacturer part numbers in key sections of your pages will potentially improve the ranking for manufacturer part number searches.
 As a best practice for your WooCommerce site, including manufacturer part numbers in your product & category descriptions, product name & category page headings, URLs, page title & meta descriptions, image filenames and alt text, etc will help SEO for part number searches.